 “I just love the 80’s.
 I miss the magic of the 80’s”

 He is also doing “Call of Duty” and he is playing Captain Hook in Peter Pan in theaters in London and Wales.
 He’s also working on a “Kung Fury” movie.
 Furthermore he talked about “Baywatch” and the new Baywatch movie.

 Well let’s just say he talked a lot and it was a great Q&A to attend.

 To make an already long story a little bit shorter: I am so glad I decided to go to FACTS and got the chance to meet this icon of American television in the 80’and 90’s.
-I’d love to meet him again and when I do I will be standing in queue for an autograph for sure!
+I’d love to meet him again and when I do I will be standing in a queue for an autograph from The Hoff for sure!